puppeteer/puppeteer/docs/api.md

 Continues request.

 #### interceptedRequest.headers
-- <[Headers]>

-Contains the [Headers] object associated with the request.
+- <[Map]> A map of HTTP headers associated with the request.

-Headers could be mutated with the `headers.append`, `headers.set` and other methods.
+Headers could be mutated.
 Must not be changed in response to an authChallenge.

 #### interceptedRequest.method
 - <[string]>